Su Engin Program

 Summer Engineering & Environmental Science Program

 This 6-week, 6 credit program gives engineering and environmental science students an opportunity to live, study and explore in two separate regions in the west of Ireland.
-Three courses, Statics, Geology of Ireland, and Contemplative Ecology, will be offered and students will select two to take for the duration of the program.
+Three courses, Statics, Resiliency of Engineering Systems, and Contemplative Ecology, will be offered and students will select two to take for the duration of the program.
 The program also includes extensive outdoor activities such as hill walking, hiking, sailing, and cycling.

-Students will start their Irish journey by spending the first three weeks of the program at Notre Dame’s Global Center at Kylemore Abbey.
+Students will start their Irish journey by spending the first three weeks of the program at Notre Dame Kylemore.
 There they will experience a full cultural and professional development program immersing them in the Wild Atlantic Way and the landscape of the west of Ireland.

-The program then shifts to Galway City where students will take classes at University of Galway and stay at the Goldcrest Village on the University of Galway campus.
+The program then shifts to Galway City where students will take classes at University of Galway and stay at the Goldcrest Village on the University's campus.
 Galway City was recently awarded the European Capital of Culture and has world renown festivals such as The Cúirt International Festival of Literature, the International Arts Festival, and the Galway Races.

 Dates Cost Application